RenderKit/ospray/doc/api.md

   ------ ----------- -----------  -----------------------------------
   Type   Name            Default  Description
   ------ ----------- -----------  -----------------------------------
+  vec2f  voxelRange    $(∞, -∞)$  minimum and maximum of the scalar
+                                  values

   vec3i  dimensions               number of voxels in each
                                   dimension $(x, y, z)$